spatiotemporal-data/spatiotemporal-data.github.io/posts/huber.md

 };
 </script>

+# Optimization over Huber Loss Functions

-# Time Series Forecasting with Huber Autoregression
+### Time Series Forecasting with Huber Autoregression

 One can use the `cvxpy` package to solve the optimization of Huber autoregression, which is defined as follows,